se-for-sci/se-for-sci.github.io/content/week01/practices.md

 you).
 Avoid it!

-For Python, style is described in PEP 8, and the most popular autoformatter is Black.
+For Python, style is described in PEP 8, and the most popular autoformatter is Black (or Ruff, which has a similar style but is faster, as it's written in Rust).
 I'd highly recommend sticking to that style if you don't have strong preferences otherwise.
 For C++, there are more to choose from - pick one and be consistent.
 LLVM's styling is good.
 Again, styling can be enforced by tools like clang-format.
 We'll cover those sorts of things later.

 ```python
 def f(x, y):